zulip/zulip-gci/tasks/quality-assurance.md

-Post the bug to the 'quality assurance' topic of the 'GCI task discussion' stream on chat.zulip.org, and a mentor will check off on whether it is a known bug or not.
-If it is indeed new, open a new GitHub issue the zulip/zulip-gci repository (aka this repository),
+Post the bug to the 'quality assurance' topic of the 'GCI task discussion' stream on chat.zulip.org, and a mentor will check off on whether it is a known bug (in the GitHub issue tracker) or not.
+If it is indeed new, open a new GitHub issue the zulip/zulip-gci repository (aka this repository), with:
-with:

 * A title that starts with "Quality Assurance".
 * A screenshot of the broken behavior.
 * Step by step instructions for getting to that broken state.
 E.g. "log in as othello, then click on the settings gear icon, then ..."

+Mentors will accept your task once you've written up a clear bug report that they are able to reproduce.

 ## General notes